nik-rev/derive-aliases/README.md

 struct User;
 ```

 The above Just Works.
 Most importantly, derive aliases need to available at `crate::derive_alias`.
+This also allows you to share derive aliases across crates

 <!-- cargo-rdme end -->